 Join an established mastermind.

-Here’s what I love about the Mamapreneur Mastermind:
+Here’s what I love about my mastermind:

 Twice a month meetings.
 This is really where the power of the mastermind is for me.
 These bimonthly meetings feel like just the right amount of time to take action on my goals and keep motivated while not stressing my introverted self out by having too many meetings.